joshivaidehi/stock-market-rsi/README.md

 3. `pip install -r requirements.txt`
 4. Look inside the `main.py` file and put all the stocks you want to monitor in there or inside of `stocks.txt`
 5. To run: `python main.py`
-6. Enjoy!

-## Disclaimer

-This repository is only for educational purposes.
-The owner and contributors of this repository are not responsible for how you use this code and the gains/losses you accumulate.